Nomadic-Workplace/nomadic-workplace.github.io/README.md

-Reverie theme for Jekyll test
+using Reverie theme for Jekyll